 Combining Attack Vectors.

-Perception Point intercepted an email thread that combined all currently popular attack vectors; impersonation, encrypted archive and a malicious macro.
+Perception Point intercepted an email thread that combined all currently trending attack vectors: impersonation, encrypted archive, and a malicious macro.

 The sender requested something irrelevant of the company’s support team in order to seem like a real prospect seeking help.